lue-bird/elm-bounded-nat/README.md

 You get to know that
 - a `Nat (In ...)` is very useful as an index
-- a `Nat.Bound` can describe amounts well
+- `Nat.Bound`s can describe amounts well

 [bounded-array]: https://package.elm-lang.org/packages/lue-bird/elm-bounded-array/latest/